 Breeding & Population

 Lesser scaup begin courtship in December, continue through spring migration and are paired by the time they reach their breeding grounds.
 The average clutch size is nine eggs and incubation lasts between 21 and 27 days.
 Ducklings can walk, swim and dive almost immediately.
 Broods will sometimes create large groups with many ducklings.
 Ducklings are able to fly at 47 days.

-Lesser scaup arrive on their breeding grounds from Alaska, B.C., across the Canadian prairies and into the northern Great Plains of the U.S. from late March to early June.
+Lesser scaup arrive on their breeding grounds from Alaska, British Columbia, across the Canadian prairies and into the northern Great Plains of the United States from late March to early June.

-Lesser scaup winter in the southern U.S. They are among the first ducks to head north in spring, and some of the last to venture south for winter.
+Lesser scaup winter in the southern United States They are among the first ducks to head north in spring, and some of the last to venture south for winter.

 - Traditionally, lesser scaup (a.k.a. blue bill) have been one of the most abundant ducks in North America; however, over the last 20 years, the duck population has spiraled downward.